 Jan.
-1, 2017: Budget was met for feeding centers, Kids of Cascabel children's home, and mercy ministry thanks to donors all around the world.
-Many were our customers!
+1, 2017: Sent budget for feeding centers, children's home, and mercy ministry thanks to customer donors all around the world.

 Jan.
-1, 2017 Erik the Flutemaker Inc. was able to take 44 new children with disabilities into our mercy program, delivering food and supplies making this group now at 243 kids. $1,500 was sent.
+1, 2017 Erik the Flutemaker Inc. was able to take on 44 new children with disabilities into our mercy program, delivering food and supplies making this group now at 243 kids.